Things To Know

 Common Area

 At the north end of Boat Club Drive we have a common area that includes two charcoal grills, playground and tennis/pickleball court.
 This area is free to be used by any members at any time.
 There is no need to reserve the area for a special event.
-The HOA does host an annual picnic and easter egg hunt annually, but signs will be posted ahead of time with the dates of those events.

 Please be respectful and clean up after yourself.